 Current River Cavern is the first commercial cave with absolutely no wires for lighting.
 We use remote controlled, battery powered LED lights that give off a restricted light spectrum and minimal heat so as not to disturb the cave life or promote algae growth which can damage formations.
 There is a flat boardwalk that covers most of the tour section.

 Tours of Current River Cavern cost $12 per person and are given all day during our hours of operation.
-The tour lasts 25-30 minutes and includes a visit to the mineral/fossil museum and nature center.
+The tour lasts 25-30 minutes.

 Flashlights are available to borrow in the gift shop so you can look around.
 We allow photography inside the cave so bring your camera!
 Please, no flash photography of sleeping bats.

 We only offer guided tours of Current River Cavern.
 Our guides have a wealth of information on the cave and its formations and are trained to give you an interesting and exciting cave tour.

 The temperature in the cave is a constant 58° Fahrenheit (14.44° C) all year.
 During a hot summer day the cave feels like a well air-conditioned room so shorts, T-shirts, open-toed shoes (no high heels), and other light summer clothing are fine.
 In cooler weather you may want a light jacket and long pants.
 The tour passage has a smooth boardwalk through most of its length, making extra foot protection unnecessary.

 If you have your own helmet, feel free to bring it.
 We do provide plastic bump caps when you sign up for your tour, which are quite effective in avoiding bumped heads.
 These caps appear flimsy, but when the cap touches the ceiling you will feel it before your head gets there.